BabakHemmatian/Illinois_Social_Attitudes/README.md

 6. _```label_sentiment```_: Generates a range of sentiment labels for a post based on [Stanza](https://stanfordnlp.github.io/stanza/sentiment.html), [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html) and [Vader](https://github.com/cjhutto/vaderSentiment) models.
 The combination of multiple models supports reliable inference.
 7. _```label_generalization```_: Generates clause-by-clause labels for the linguistic features that determine the degree of generalization in each statement within a post.
 8. _```label_emotion```_: Generates a range of emotion labels for a post based on the neural network models found [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base), [here](https://huggingface.co/sickboi25/emotion-detector) and [here](https://huggingface.co/tae898/emoberta-base).
-9. _```label_location```_: Estimates a submission/comment author's home location down roughly to the county level (geohash4) based on Reddit posting history.
-This is an updated, expanded and optimized version of the Bayesian model described [here](https://aclanthology.org/W18-6103.pdf).
+9. _```label_location```_: Estimates a submission/comment author's home location down to the state-level for US users and to global region for non-US users based on Reddit posting history.
+This resource is inspired by the model [here](https://aclanthology.org/W18-6103.pdf), but thoroughly updated and adapted for scalability.
 This resource has its own command line arguments with default values.
+10. ```organize_types```: Combines corresponding Reddit 'comment' and 'submissions' datasets into a single timestamp-organized dataset.
+11. ```organize_anonymize```: Replaces author usernames with persistent random IDs to safeguard Reddit users' privacy.

 ### Batch Processing Support

 All resources support batch processing on a supercomputing cluster by adding the ```--slurm``` or ```-s``` flag to your command.
+Benefits will be particularly stark for ```label``` resources.
 Note that the specific sbatch arguments in ```slurm.sh``` need to be adjusted based on the particular cluster you are using.
-Several command line arguments such as ```--num-jobs``` control the behavior of the slurm versions of scripts.
+Several command line arguments such as ```--num-jobs``` control the behavior of the slurm versions of resources.

 ### CPU and GPU Acceleration